oracle-livelabs/oci-migration/ecc-hol/query/register-ecc-instance/register-ecc-instance.md

     ![choose Edit Parameters](../images/autoconfig2.png "choose Edit Parameters")

- 4. Search for the the following variable in the search text box
+ 4. Select OA_VAR in the search list of values and then search for the the following variable in the search text box

     ```
   	 <copy>s\_ecc\_conf\_comment</copy>
     ```

- and select OA_VAR in the search list of values.
     Then, click the "Go" button.
 5. Like in the below image
     ![Find variables](../images/autoconfig3.png "Find variables")